Eurovision Song Contest 1991: Participants

 A total of twenty-two countries participated in the 1991 contest.
 Of the countries that participated in 1990, the were the only country that failed to make a return, as the date of the contest clashed with the country's Remembrance of the Dead commemorations. – which had last participated in the contest sixteen years before, in – ultimately filled the vacant slot.
-The nation had for a number of years attempted to make a return to the contest, however was prevented from doing so due to the cap on participation numbers set by the EBU.
-This marked the first time that competed as a unified country, following the reunification of East and West Germany into a single state; until this point all German entrants in previous contests had represented the former West Germany.
+Malta had attempted to make a return to the contest before; however, it was prevented from doing so due to the cap on participation numbers set by the EBU.

+This contest marked the first time that competed as a unified country, following the reunification of East and West Germany into a single state; until this point all German entrants in previous contests had represented the former West Germany.